san-poon/san-poon/README.md

-# 👋 Welcome to My Coding Journey!
+# 👋 Welcome to My Skill Mastery Journey!

 ## Sanjib Poon, Front-end Developer 🚀

 ### Profile Snapshot

-- 🌍 Navigating the intersections of farming in Nepal and coding.
+- 🌍 Navigating the intersections of skill mastery and programming.
-- 🎓 Self-taught and driven Front-end Developer, specializing in Next.js.
+- 🎓 Self-taught and driven Front-end Developer, specializing in Next.js(full-stack).
 - 📅 25-year-old visionary, started programming in 2018.

 ### What Sets Me Apart